-Then say who commissioned the report (for example, 'Produced at the request of. . .').
+Then say who commissioned the report (for example, 'Produced at the request of ...').

-Names and Dates
+Names and dates

 The decision about whether to give your first name and any qualifications you may have attained should be dictated by house-style.
 However, as a general rule, people within your organisation will not need to be reminded of your qualifications whereas relevant qualifications will add authority to a report which is distributed externally.
 In the same way it is not necessary to say that you work for ABC Ltd, if the report is for internal circulation alone.
-The date on the report should be the date it was actually issued, not when it was sent to the typist or printer.
-Write this date in full to avoid possible ambiguities.
-For example, the date 12.8.98 means 12th August 1998, in Britain.
-In the USA it means 8th December 1998.
+The date on the report should be the date it was actually issued, which is not necessarily the date it was printed.
+Write this issue date in full to avoid possible ambiguities.
+For example, 12.8.09 means 12th August 2009, in Britain.
+In the USA it means 8th December 2009.

-Reference Number
+Reference number